 NOTE: Major spoilers ahead.
 Do not read if you haven’t seen Season 8, Episode 5 of Game of Thrones, The Bells.

-After going against her and attempting to convince Jon Snow to take the Iron Throne, Daenerys quickly had Varys executed (burned to death) by the last known living dragon, Drogon.
+After going against her by attempting to convince Jon Snow to take the Iron Throne as the rightful King, Daenerys quickly had Lord Varys executed by Drogon.

 Episode 6 of Season 8 — the long-awaited series finale — airs on Sunday night.